 I was saddened to hear of your loss, and I realize you have lost a blessing from God.
 I pray that God will bless continue to bless you in other ways and strengthen you.

-I am at a loss of words, and I don't know what to say to you to help you feel better.
+I am at a loss for words, and I don't know what to say to you to help you feel better.
 Please accept my condolences anyway.
 I'll be praying for you.

 I hope that you know that you can call me anytime about anything.
 Let me know what I can do to help.